Alternative approach to thermodynamic phase transitions: Phase transition in higher dimensional Reissner-Nordstr o m AdS Black hole

 I) The resulting temperature for the black hole is the equation of state.

-II) Total mass of the black hole is no longer internal energy.
-In fact, it is replaced by the enthalpy under such consideration.
-This results into the following relation for Gibbs free energy
+II) The total mass of the black hole is no longer the internal energy.
+In fact, it is replaced by the enthalpy in such considerations.
+This results in the following relation for the Gibbs free energy

-Now, we would like to give an example regarding the validity of our new prescription and its consistency with previous methods in the context of black hole systems.
-For this purpose, we study the critical behavior of $d-$ dimensional Reissner--Nordstr\"{o}m AdS black holes.
-Previously, the results regarding this specific black holes were derived through usual method in Ref. \cite{Kubiznak}.
-The metric of these black holes in spherically symmetric spacetime is given as
+We would like to give now an example of the validity of our approach and its consistency with previous methods in the context of black hole systems.
+For this purpose, we study the critical behavior of the $d-$dimensional Reissner-Nordstr\"{o}m AdS black hole.
+Previously, the results for this specific black hole were derived using the usual method in Ref. \cite{Kubiznak}.
+The metric of this black hole in spherically symmetric spacetime is given as